carlfranklin/MAUIAndroidFS/README.md

 Now, perhaps the most important piece: configuration.

-Replace */Platforms/Android/AndroidManifext.xml* with the following:
+Open */Platforms/Android/AndroidManifext.xml* with the XML Text Editor, and replace with the following:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>